wisniewskikr/chrisblog-it-js-react/technologies/security/react-springboot-oauth2/react-springboot-helloworld-ui/README.md

 Usage steps:
 1. (Optional) In a command line create react application with `npx create-react-app react-springboot-helloworld-ui`
+1. (Optional) In a command line install react router with `npm install react-router-dom`
 1. In a command line tool install nmp packages with `npm install`
 1. In a command line tool start application with `npm start`
 1. In a http browser (e.g. Chrome) visit `http://localhost:3000`